Gourdon Village: Oral Histories

 The responses are intensely personal to the interviewees and give a real insight into life at the time.

-Each interview comprises two parts: tha Transcript which is a verbatim record of the actual interview and the Extract which is an edited version.
+Each interview comprises two parts: the Full Transcript which is a verbatim record of the actual interview and the Extract which is an edited version.

 Mrs Agnes Scott grew up at Lauriston, near St Cyrus, some eight miles south of Gourdon.
 She married and settled in Gourdon as a young woman, in the 1950s .
 Thereafter she shelled mussels and baited lines for many years once her husband, Jim, started going to the sea.
-She talks about her life and times and her husband also contributes from time to time.
+She talks about her life and times and her husband also contributes occasionally.

-Alan’s story traces his progress from his his boyhood experiences at sea, his first berth, purchasing different boats and becoming a skipper himself.
+Alan’s story traces his progress from his his boyhood experiences at sea up to becoming a skipper himself.
 He describes changes in the methods of fishing: line fishing, the creels, trawling and seine netting.
 He talks about traditional and the newer catches, changes in fishing practice from the 1960s to the present day and factors which have contributed to the decline of the industry.
+Extracts Full Transcript

 George Leiper of Stonehaven recounts his experiences in the Royal Navy during WWll.
 George was with the sloop HMS Whimbrel in Tokyo Bay at the time of the Japanese surrender.
 He describes his part in the Russian convoys to Murmansk, the Invasion of Sicily in 1943, and in the Normandy Landings of 1944.
 George also comments on line and seine fishing in Stonehaven, the net factory and the decline of the fishing industry.